 “The City of Angels” – where stars are born and collapse just as quick.
 If you want to experience Hollywood dreams and witness American excess in all of its glory, then make a day trip to Los Angeles.

 Los Angeles is like San Diego magnified with more beaches, more urban sprawl, more parties, and, well, more everything.
 Here you’ll find all of the tropes of California livin’ including sunny beaches, good herb, spirituality, and total hedonism.

 You can literally see Mexico from any large hill in San Diego as the country is less than 20 miles away from Downtown.
-You could totally cross the Mexican border and visit the country for the day if you wanted.
+You could totally cross the border and visit Mexico for the day if you wanted.